traefik/traefik/docs/content/getting-started/configuration-overview.md

 !!! question "Using Traefik for Business Applications?"

-    If you're using Traefik for commercial applications, consider the [Enterprise Edition](https://traefik.io/traefik-enterprise/).
+    If you are using Traefik for commercial applications, consider the [Enterprise Edition](https://traefik.io/traefik-enterprise/).
     You can use it as your: